How to create Photoshop brushes from a photo tutorial

-The photo above is in color.
+The photo (right) is in color (and was created in Poser).
 This is OK but for a brush, a photo really needs to be in grayscale.
 Now you could just go to the desaturate command found in the image menu but a better command would be the image menu / adjustments / black and white as this allows for a great manipulation of the conversion of the photo into a dab.

 How to add white to an image ?
 Before you start, set the background color to white via the toolbox (toolbar).
 I would add a frame to the photo via either image menu and canvas size (add some additional size to the width and height).
 Another quicker option is to use the crop tool found in the toolbar (assuming it has not been moved by using the customization feature and if it has you will now find it in the extra tools section) and just increase the size of the entire photo by dragging the crop area wider and taller than the image.
 Now you have an edge around the photo.
 Of course, with this edge you still have a sharp edge for the definition of the photo brush - the next stage is to add a little frame / edging to the stroke.

 Now you have the required image (or something similar), go to the edit menu and select the define brush (or preset) command.
 The photo is now stored as a stroke in Adobe ® Photoshop ®.